Para ver esta página en español, haga clic aquí

 To be eligible, you must:

 - Be an active, non-faculty, university staff member

 - Have full or part-time continuous employment (benefits-eligible) for at least 6 months prior to the date you apply

 - Have a temporary financial hardship because of an emergency situation

 A temporary financial hardship is one caused by a specific event such as but not limited to:

 - Death of a family or household member

 - Serious illness or injury

 Temporary financial hardship means a hardship event rather than pre-existing financial concerns.
 The maximum award per household is $500.
 Given the limited amount of funds, all requests can't be approved even though there may be a clear need for assistance.
-This fund may be insufficient in the case of widespread disasters, community crisis, pandemic, act of war or terrorism.
 Employees separating from university employment are ineligible.

 How to Apply

 - Fill out the form electronically or print the form (PDF) and fill in manually.
 Be sure to sign and date the form to verify that the information is valid and accurate.
 All applications are treated confidential.

 - Attach a copy of your most recent earnings statement and copies of all bills related to the hardship.
 Other documentation may be requested during the application process.

 - You may be contacted by Employee Assistance Program (EAP) staff to review the application and to discuss other resources or services.

 - You will be notified by EAP staff of approval or denial within 3 business days after your completed application and supporting documents are received.

 - If your application is approved, the check will be sent to the address you specify.
 If you would prefer direct deposit, please tell the EAP staff member who informs you of approval so that they may provide you with direct deposit forms and instructions.